Our work

 With your support, we will make rabies a thing of the past in the Meru district of Tanzania.

-Animal Rescue at Mbwa Wa Africa
+Mbwa Wa Africa Animal Rescue

 Mbwa Wa Africa means ‘Dogs of Africa’ in Swahili.
 Based in the Arusha region of Tanzania, Mbwa Wa Africa Animal Rescue is an independent NGO founded in 2013 by Sandra Kliegelhoefer and her husband, Jens Fissenebert, a German couple living in Tanzania, to shelter, rehabilitate & rehome sick, injured dogs, cats and other animals.